A Short Introduction to Cosmology and its Current Status: Thermal equilibrium and recombination

 This is the Saha equation.
 It tells us how the ionisation fraction, $X$, evolves as a function of time.
 We can see its evolution in Fig \ref{fig:Saha}.
 At sufficiently early times we will find that $X=1$, i.e. the Universe is completely ionised.
 As it crosses a certain threshold, electrons and protons combine to form Hydrogen.
 This happens when the temperature of the Universe is $T\sim 3000 K$ or $0.308$ eV, i.e. when it was approximately $380,000$ years old, at a redshift of $z\simeq1100$.
 We would naively expect this to happen at $13.6$ eV, but the prefactors in front of the exponential play an important role.
 One way to think about it is that, at a given temperature there will always be a few photons with energies larger than the average temperature.
 Thus energetic photons only become unimportant at sufficiently low temperatures.

 What does this radiation look like to us?
 At very early times, before recombination, this radiation will be in thermal equilibrium and satisfy the Planck spectrum, given above.
-After recombination, the electrons and protons combine to form neutral hydrogen and the photons will be left to propagate freely.
+After recombination, the electrons and protons combine to form neutral hydrogen and the photons will be left to propagate freely -- the cross section of neutral Hydrogen with photons is negligible compared to that of protons with photons.
 The only effect will be the redshifting due to the expansion.
 The net effect is that the shape of the spectrum remains the same, the peak shifting as $T\propto 1/a$.
 So even though the photons are not in thermal equilibrium anymore, the spectrum will still be that of thermal equilibrium, with a temperature $T_0=2.75$ Kelvin.

 The history of each individual photon can also be easily described.
 Let's work backwards.
 After recombination, a photon does not interact with anything and simply propagates forward at the speed of light.
 Its path will be a straight line starting off at the time of recombination and ending today.
 Before recombination, photons are highly interacting with a very dense medium of charged particles, the protons and electrons.
 This means that they are constantly scattering off particles, performing something akin to a random walk with a very small step length.
 For all intents and purposes, they are glued to the spot unable to move.
 So one can think of such a photon's history as starting off stuck at some point in space and, at recombination, being released to propagate forward until now.